-Duffy Group’s project team took a deep dive!
-In the competitive market, the hospital leveraged Duffy’s research expertise to examine the challenges associated with recruiting for a unique and limited skill set.
+Duffy Group’s project team took a deep dive into the competitive market.
+The hospital leveraged Duffy’s research expertise to examine the challenges associated with recruiting for a unique and limited skill set.
 “The transparency of the process and owning the candidate data is what separates Duffy’s process from other recruiting firms.
 The hiring leaders and I value the competitive data.”

 The recruiting strategy showed results within three months – one viable prospect with the specialized skills surfaced; however, the data suggested the role was becoming obsolete as technology advancements were transforming the business of healthcare.
 Ultimately, after reviewing the competitive data within the Duffy Group report, the decision by leadership was to discontinue further recruitment.

 Our Practice | Learn More | Contact Us